Our Mission

 Taffie Matiure, Artistic Director & Co-Founder

-Tafadzwa “Taffie” Matiure is a citizen of Zimbabwe.
+Tafadzwa “Taffie” Matiure is a citizen of Zimbabwe, and Co-Founder & Operations Director of the Mbira Urban Trust.
 Winner of the prestigious DreamStar Zim competition in 2017 alongside his band, Footprints, Mr. Matiure is a renowned performer and teacher of mbira, marimba, acoustic guitar, percussion, vocal and traditional dancing.
 He grew to love music at an early age through the influence and mentorship of his late father, Dr. Sheasby Matiure, who taught & performed Shona music around the world.
 Tafadzwa was a choirmaster of a boy's choir during high school, then enrolled in the Zimbabwean College of Music and graduated with a National Certificate in Music.
 Alongside his college studies, Tafadzwa frequently appears at the Harare International Festival of Arts (HIFA), and the Annual International Carnival as a traditional dancer.
 Graduate of Midlands State University in Zimbabwe, Taffie holds a degree in Music Business, Musicology and Technology.
 In 2019 Taffie released his first full album, Mavambo, which is available on all platforms.

-Tafadzwa “Taffie” Matiure is a citizen of Zimbabwe.
+Tafadzwa “Taffie” Matiure is a citizen of Zimbabwe, and Co-Founder & Operations Director of the Mbira Urban Trust.
 Winner of the prestigious DreamStar Zim competition in 2017 alongside his band, Footprints, Mr. Matiure is a renowned performer and teacher of mbira, marimba, acoustic guitar, percussion, vocal and traditional dancing.
 He grew to love music at an early age through the influence and mentorship of his late father, Dr. Sheasby Matiure, who taught & performed Shona music around the world.
 Tafadzwa was a choirmaster of a boy's choir during high school, then enrolled in the Zimbabwean College of Music and graduated with a National Certificate in Music.
 Alongside his college studies, Tafadzwa frequently appears at the Harare International Festival of Arts (HIFA), and the Annual International Carnival as a traditional dancer.
 Graduate of Midlands State University in Zimbabwe, Taffie holds a degree in Music Business, Musicology and Technology.
 In 2019 Taffie released his first full album, Mavambo, which is available on all platforms.

 "He was a well-loved teacher and friend to many in all corners of the US.
 He was known for his immensely powerful singing voice, his strict concern for Shona pronunciation, and his “tough love” teaching style.